dmbrownlee/demo/networkplus/labfiles/lab15-1/README.md

-1. First we will want to open up the Hypervisor, in this case VirtualBox. setup of the actual virtual machine in a gui will very after this point based on what hypervisor you choose to use.
+1. First we will want to open up the Hypervisor, in this case VirtualBox.

+		The setup of the actual virtual machine in a gui will very after this point based on what hypervisor you choose to use.
 As mentioned VirtualBox will be used in this example

 2. In the center at the top of the VirtualBox Manager window, you should see a few options, `Preferences, Import, Export, New, ADD`.
 If this is not the case, ensure you have `tools` selected in the left hand corner.